Chi254/P1_personal-loan-modeling/docs/dataset.md

 As a DS, the goal is to build a model that will help the marketing department to pinpoint potential clients who have higher probability of purchasing the loan.

 ## 2. Dataset Overview
-- The data set consists of 5.000 rows & 14 columns, identified by the following questions:
+- The data set consists of 5.000 rows & 14 columns
+- Dataset: Bank Personal Loan Modelling
+Source: Kaggle
+Storage: Google Drive
+Note: Raw dataset is not included in this repository.

 ## 3. Features
 - ID: Customer ID